 - Need for supervision;

 - Loss of institutional knowledge;

 - Costs for maintaining RPA technology.

 Following is a brief discussion on each of these effects.

 - The ongoing need for supervision: Digital operations, like their human counterparts, require supervision: Once the first robot is operational, the need for supervision is ongoing.
 Supervision involves managing work queues, schedules, execution rules and support, as well as end-to-end visibility for robots, real-time rolling views of robot activity, and clean separation of automation from control and scheduling.
 Any RPA implementation must take account of the requirement for this new capability and its integration into the existing operating model.

-- Loss of a training platform: In many organisations, entry-level employees often, rightly or wrongly, begin their employment tenure engaging in routine tasks and simple processes.
-When these activities are automated, organisations must rethink their approach to onboarding and training programmes.
+- Loss of a training platform: In many organizations, entry-level employees often, rightly or wrongly, begin their employment tenure engaging in routine tasks and simple processes.
+When these activities are automated, organizations must rethink their approach to onboarding and training programs.

-“The tangible benefits of a properly implemented and executed RPA programme are undeniable.
-However, the RPA ‘buzz’ has led some organisations to take a ‘ready, fire, aim’ approach.”
+“The tangible benefits of a properly implemented and executed RPA program are undeniable.
+However, the RPA ‘buzz’ has led some organizations to take a ‘ready, fire, aim’ approach.”

 -Tony Abel, Managing Director, Protiviti